Can I be released from the meal plan if I live on campus?

 What if my religion requires certain dietary restrictions and I can’t eat in the dining hall?

-W&M Dining Services can meet religious dietary restrictions that require following a plant-based diet.
-Both dining halls offer a robust vegan station as well as many vegan and vegetarian menu options daily in other stations.
+Additionally, both dining halls offer a robust vegan station as well as many vegan and vegetarian menu options daily in other stations.
 See the Special Diets page for more information about following a plant-based diet.
 Following a vegetarian or vegan diet for religious reasons may not be approved as a reason to be released from the meal plan.

 What do I need to do to submit a meal plan release petition?